Jazz set season-high for 3-pointers, beat Spurs 130-109

 TIP-INS

-Jazz: Utah’s previous season-highs for 3-pointers and margin of victory came against Portland in their season opener on Dec.
-23. The Jazz were 19 for 50 on 3s in a 120-100 victory against the Trail Blazers. … Jordan Clarkson had 18 points in his return home.
+Jazz: Jordan Clarkson had 18 points in his return home.
 Clarkson led San Antonio’s Wagner High School to its first state tournament appearance along with André Roberson of the Oklahoma City.

-Spurs: The Spurs entered the game averaging 6.6 blocks per game, which was tied with Golden State for third in the league.
+Spurs: Popovich said White is not expected to accompany the Spurs on their upcoming five-game road trip. … Aldridge missed his third straight game due to an undisclosed illness and left knee soreness. … The Spurs entered the game averaging 6.6 blocks per game, which was tied with Golden State for third in the league.
 San Antonio had four blocks against Utah. … Trey Lyles had two points and nine rebounds in 18 minutes during in his season debut.
 Lyles was healthy but had not played previously due to coach’s decision.

 UP NEXT